 The result is an ecosystem which might be without precedent for a solo practitioner: a growing cloud of applications, almost half a million lines of code written and in use.
 Each project has a music genre assigned that suggests its aesthetic personality — which helps “us” make choices about how each app should diverge from the others, even though only one of these apps makes music-like sound.

 Our relationship is closer to a fussy designer directing the most skilled fabricator on Earth than a programmer using an autocomplete to debug a script.
 The fabricator has expertise I lack and a speed that everyone lacks.
 I have a vision that the fabricator cannot generate.
 Or maybe it just would not.
+There is a longer account of the methodology, the risks, and what we gain and lose.

 Spontagenesis: finding form through directed accident.
 No app was fully specified before development began.
 It starts with a sticky note maybe three paragraphs long at most, then conversation becomes design method.
 I tell it to check project ideas and even names against things other people are doing to help ensure we are doing interesting and maybe new things.
 The software emerges from a design discourse between one man and all men — as invested into the LLMery of Claude.

 DesignDoing: a fused state where deliberation and execution are as close to a single gesture as possible.
 Think-do-think-do-ThinkDo.
 When I am 3D modeling something in my studio, I don't really plan a render in the technical sense — I import a model and drop a material on it, I point my camera, I set my lights and I see what happens, and then I make an adjustment and try again.
-Rendering is an art that happens to leverage technologies, which happen sometimes to be built on science.
+Rendering is an art that happens to lean on technologies, which happen sometimes to be built on science.
 It's not that different here, except my renderer is an LLM and I am not making grids of pixels but tools which use pixels as part of a toolset.
 To be fair, I am in far less direct control than I was of my modeler or rendering software, and I am dealing with a radically more powerful and dangerous and fraught “agent.”

 Professional creative tools are environments built over years by teams of programmers and mathematician-artists.
 This is just me and my li'l ol' supercomputers.
 Shucks.
 I mean, I haven't “shipped” a lot yet.
 Or even fully battle hardened any of it.
 But something I have learned so far that I hoped would be true: getting rid of the friction means I can almost competently learn about and practice doing something in many more fields than my non-AI self ever would or probably could.
 Maybe that's the Dunning-Kruger in me.